US Fabrics' EcoTubes™ Geotextile Tubes

 Due to their cost-effectiveness, speed, efficiency and minimal environmental impact, sludge dewatering tubes (geotextile tubes) are increasing in popularity for municipal water & waste water treatment, marine dredging operations, agricultural remediation, construction dewatering and shoreline protection.

-As an alternative to wet hauling, presses and mechanical dewatering methods, sludge dewatering tubes offer significant cost savings.
+As an alternative to sludge lagoons, wet hauling, sand drying beds, wedge wire systems, presses and other mechanical dewatering methods, sludge dewatering tubes offer significant cost savings.
 And they are environmentally friendly.
 Often, the decanted water can be reused or discharged into local water tables, streams or storm drainage systems.
 Because they dewater faster than open-air pits and do not require standard heavy equipment, they create a smaller foot-print, increasing the number of potential dewatering sites and optimizing land usage when the area for containment and dewatering is limited.

 US Fabrics’ EcoTubes™ are sludge dewatering tubes that will work with any material that is hydraulically transported.
 The list of materials that have been dewatered by geotextile tubes includes, but is not limited to: municipal water treatment and wastewater sludge, contaminated dredged material, agricultural animal waste and fine-grained, inorganic industrial sludge and shale gas fracking.
 For shoreline protection applications, the geotextile tube is filled with structural material such as beach or river sand.